Why Should DC Families Choose Solstice Over Summer Camps For Troubled Girls?

 - Gender-specific addictions treatment

-This amount of trauma expertise usually isn’t available in traditional summer camps for troubled girls in DC.
+This amount of trauma expertise usually isn’t available in traditional summer camps for troubled girls and assigned female at birth in DC.

 Historically, trauma only referred to catastrophic events, such as sexual or physical abuse, accidents or bodily injury.
-However, we understand that all traumas, big and small, can have a debilitating impact on our minds, especially for young girls in the midst of their developmental years.
+However, we understand that all traumas, big and small, can have a debilitating impact on our minds, especially for young girls and assigned female at birth in the midst of their developmental years.

-Using our holistic approach to therapy, your daughter will receive treatment that not only helps her to cope with the depression, anxiety and post-traumatic stress that her trauma has brought about, but she’ll also receive guidance and clinical support in overcoming the core of those symptoms.
+Using our holistic approach to therapy, your child will receive treatment that not only helps their to cope with the depression, anxiety and post-traumatic stress that their trauma has brought about, but she’ll also receive guidance and clinical support in overcoming the core of those symptoms.

 Who does Solstice help?